 I knew I wasn’t being the best I could be, and that bothered me.
 But with failure after failure at keeping weight off, I just felt so helpless to overcome it.

-We’d just moved into a new house and money was tight.
-I was scanning ads for used furniture on Craigslist, and saw a treadmill for $100.
+We’d just moved into a new house.
+I was scanning ads on Craigslist, and saw a treadmill for $100.
 I couldn’t believe my eyes when I went and saw it.
 Covered in dust in the garage corner was a practically brand-new NordicTrack!
 It even had a shock-absorbing cushioned belt, which would be good for my sore joints and feet.
 It was perfect.
 It was meant to be.

 Because I was so determined that this time would be different, that I wouldn’t lose weight just to gain it back, or start an exercise program just to give it up, I really thought about how I should proceed with fitness.
 This time I decided to start small and keep it doable.
 And as it turns out, starting small but being consistent was a key point in my success.